top of page

 Wylie Garcia is a queer, Mexican-Swedish-American artist living and working in Vermont.
 She/They are the recipient of many artist grants and fellowships; most notably a Pollock-Krasner Foundation Grant, several Vermont Arts Council Creation Grants, a St. Botolph Club Foundation Artist Grant, and a Sustainable Arts Foundation Fellowship to the Vermont Studio Center.
 Their work can be found in the permanent collections of the Fleming Museum, the University of Vermont Medical Center, and Georgetown College.

-In addition to maintaining a professional studio practice, Wylie is also the Director /Curator of The Champlain College Art Gallery in Burlington, Vermont and the Co-Director of ATM Gallery- a new artist-run project space in Shelburne, Vermont.
+In addition to maintaining a professional studio practice, Wylie is also the Director and Curator of The Champlain College Art Gallery in Burlington, Vermont and the Co-Director of both ATM Gallery- a year long artist-run project space in Shelburne, Vermont and The Long Island Artist Residency, an artist-run project in Maine.

 Copyright 2024-2030